KarolSU96/focus-nest-drf-api/README.md

     -   `created_at`: The timestamp indicating when the task was created.
     -   `due_date`: The due date for the task.
     -   `notes`: Additional notes or details about the task.
+-   **Description:**
--   **Description:** The Task model represents individual tasks in the system.
+The Task model represents individual tasks in the system.
 It includes fields for the task name, priority, completion status, creation timestamp, due date, and notes.
-Signals are employed to update user profiles when tasks or task collections are created, modified, or deleted.
+The model supports organization by allowing tasks to be associated with specific collections.

+### Profile Model

+-   **Fields:**

+    - `owner`: A one-to-one relationship with the built-in User model.
+    - `created_at`: The timestamp indicating when the profile was created.
+    - `name`: The name associated with the user's profile.
+    - `image`: An image associated with the user's profile.
+    - `total_tasks`: The total number of tasks associated with the user.
+    - `total_collections`: The total number of task collections associated with the user.
+    - `finished_tasks`: The number of tasks marked as finished by the user.
+    - `current_goals`: A field for the user to specify their current goals.
+- **Description:**
+The Profile model represents the user profiles within the system.
+It is linked to the standard User model, capturing information such as name, image, task statistics, and current goals.
+Signals are used